Only logged in members can reply and interact with the post.

 Soossie Best Comment

-Love this post… Dostoyevsky has always been my favorite writer… Crime and Punishment being my favorite book of him… the way he wanders in each and every corner of Raskolnikov’s mind the also the inspector’s (can’t remember his name) is amazing… I remember myself having no choice but to close the book, waiting for my heart to calm down and for my mind to digest the deepness of the situation… His love forSofia and the beauty of her soul and their similarities in suffering ….
+Love this post… Dostoyevsky has always been my favorite writer… Crime and Punishment being my favorite book of him… the way he wanders in each and every corner of Raskolnikov’s mind and also the inspector’s (can’t remember his name) is amazing… I remember myself having no choice but to close the book, waiting for my heart to calm down and for my mind to digest the deepness of the situation… His love forSofia and the beauty of her soul and their similarities in suffering ….
 Just beautiful…

 I looked for names such as Herman Hesse and Kazantzakis, and more in your list ..